LewallenAE/Cybersecurity-lab/docs/WireShark-Project.md

-### 7. IP Address 52.250.42.157 is says "Client Hello" under "Info".
+### 7. IP Address 52.250.42.157 which says "Client Hello" under "Info".
 This is a part of the handshake process for TCP protocols.
 As we can see it says TCP under "Protocol".<br>
 ![Capture 7](screenshots/Wireshark%20Project%2007.png)<br><br>